exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter5.md

 To turn it into a cron command, please refer to this [documentation](Cron-Commands).

 ## Multilingual i18n
-Your module may like to support multilingual and internationalization (i18n).
-Please refer to this [documentation](i18n) for detail.
+Your module might need to support multilingual and internationalization (i18n).
+Please refer to this [documentation](i18n) for more details.

 In short:
 1. Change all your interface text to i18n format. e.g. from `Hello World` to `<?php echo Yii:t('todo', 'Hello World')?>`